 The plant is toxic when ingested.

 Care instructions are usually consistent for most anthuriums, but we always recommend researching your specific plant to make sure you get it right the first time.
-Search your plant in our Plantopedia or text us for assistance.
+Search your plant in our Plantopedia for assistance.

 If you have a variety known for its flowers and notice that they're fading or wilting, don't fret––this is totally normal, and does not mean your plant is dying.
 The flowers typically bloom for 2-3 months.
 You can prune them towards the end of this cycle before they fade and make yourself a beautiful centerpiece that can last in water for up to 6 weeks.